yungyuc/ynote/nsd/10cpppy/cpppy.rst

 * ``def_readwrite`` and ``def_readwrite_static`` for read/write access to C++
   data members.

+See the pybind11 document of :ref:`pybind11:properties` for more information.

 Named and Keyword Arguments
 +++++++++++++++++++++++++++

-Pybind11 allows named arguments.
-I take the advantage for wrapping the constructor of ``Grid``:
+pybind11 allows named arguments.
+In the above example, we already take the advantage for wrapping the constructor of :cpp:class:`!Grid``:

 .. code-block:: cpp